Massachusetts

 Description of damage:

-Exit holes about 1/2” in diameter where the adults have bored out of the tree.
+• Exit holes 3/8” or larger in diameter (6-14mm) appear wherever adults have bored out of the tree.
 (Figure 4)

-Sawdust on the ground or on tree branches where adults exited from the tree.
+• Sawdust may appear on the ground or on tree branches where adults have exited from the tree.
 (Figure 5)

 Similar species: